Ureeces/Cheatsheet-Alpha/README.md

 * ``cd ..`` - change to parent directory

 ** Both ``~`` and ``..`` can be used in other commands

 ---

-``cd`` - change directory , is used to navigate to another folder from your PC.
-CD lets you go to a specific folder.

-__Example:__ ``cd [directory]`` - will change current directory to folder named "folder_name"

----

-``pwd`` - print working directory , shows the current working directory.
-It prints the path of the working directory, starting from the root.

----

-``mkdir`` - make directory , allows you to make a new directory.
-This command can create multiple directories at once.

-__Example:__ ``mkdir new_folder`` - makes a new directory with name "new_folder" in current directory
-* By specifying a path before the directory name, you change the destination of the new directory
-    * __Example:__ ``mkdir new_folder /other folder`` - creates the directory in the child directory "other folder"

----

-``rm [file] [path]`` - remove (files) - rf , is used to remove objects such as files, directories, symbolic links and so on from the file system.
-You should be very careful while running rm command because once you delete the files then you are not able to recover the contents of files and directories.

-__Example:__ ``rm file1`` will delete the file "file1"

----

-``touch [file] [path]`` - create a file , is used to create new empty files.

-__Example:__ ``touch file1 `` will create a file named "file1" in the current directory

----